Annual Highlights

 Child Development Fund (CDF)

-The Government launched the “Three-Tier School-based Emergency Mechanism” in all secondary schools in Hong Kong in December 2023 through cross-departmental collaboration among the Education Bureau (EDB), the Health Bureau and SWD to early identify and support students at higher risk of suicide.
-For the second-tier mechanism, SWD engaged five NGOs to form an “off-campus support network” to provide schools with enhanced external support in the short term.
+The Government launched the “Three-Tier School-based Emergency Mechanism” (the Mechanism) in all secondary schools in Hong Kong in December 2023, through cross-departmental collaboration among the Education Bureau, Health Bureau and Social Welfare Department (SWD), to early identify and support students with higher suicidal risk.
+Under the second-tier mechanism, SWD engaged five non-governmental organisations (NGOs) to form an off-campus support network that provides schools with enhanced external support in the short term.
+The Mechanism was extended to end-December 2025, with enhanced collaboration and services among the schools’ multi-disciplinary teams, the off-campus support network, and medical services.

 Pilot Programme on Community Living Room

-The Pilot Programme on Community Living Room (CLR) was implemented through a tripartite collaboration involving the Government, the business sector and the community.
-Under the Pilot Programme, the business sector provides venues while the Community Care Fund allocates funding to commission NGOs to operate the CLRs.
-These CLRs provide subdivided unit (SDU) households with additional living space and help them establish social networks, thereby enhancing their living standards and sense of belonging to the community.
-The first CLR, located in Sham Shui Po, commenced operations in December 2023 for a period of three years.
-Three more CLRs received funding support in March 2024 and are expected to commence operations within 2024.
-The four CLRs are expected to serve at least 1 750 SDU households with about 270 000 attendances a year.
+The Pilot Programme on Community Living Room (CLR) was implemented through tripartite collaboration among the Government, the business sector, and the community.
+Under the Pilot Programme, the business sector provides venues, while the Community Care Fund allocates funding for commissioning of NGOs to operate the CLRs.
+These CLRs provide subdivided unit (SDU) households with additional living space and help them build social networks, thereby enhancing their living standards and sense of belonging to the community.
+In 2024-25, five CLRs were set up and commenced operation for a duration of three years.
+Coupled with the first CLR launched in December 2023, the six CLRs are expected to serve at least 2 580 SDU households, with about 400 000 attendances per year.

 School-based After School Care Service Scheme